sejour-a/BetaGames/README.md

 ... or at least that's the idea.

-I'll do all that in my free time, I'm not taken doan for copyright stuff.
+I'll do all that in my free time, if I'm not taken down for copyright stuff.